Mohamed-Adel17/ITI-GraduationProject-CareerRoute/Documents/contracts/Mentor-Endpoints.md

     "success": false,
     "message": "Validation failed",
     "errors": {
-      "Bio": ["Bio must be at least 50 characters"], "ExpertiseTagIds": ["One or more skill IDs are invalid or inactive"] },
+      "FirstName": ["First name must be at least 2 characters"], "Bio": ["Bio must be at least 50 characters"], "ExpertiseTagIds": ["One or more skill IDs are invalid or inactive"], "ProfilePictureUrl": ["Profile picture URL must be a valid URL"] },
     "statusCode": 400
   }